You see them on many ingredients lists:

 For example, animal crackers or Ritz Crackers with “natural flavors” likely won’t have meat-derived flavors.

 However, foods with “cream” in their names (e.g. certain granola bars) could have egg-derived flavor.

 It’s up to you how strict you’d like to be, and if you’d like to take a risk.

-In summary, natural flavors can be vegan, but also might not be vegan, because it covers a wide range of ingredients, some of which come from animal sources.
+In summary, natural flavors can be vegan or not vegan, because it covers a wide range of ingredients, some of which come from animal sources.